unshah/SkyLaunch.io/README.md

  - Require heavy customization
  - Do not scale well for smaller teams or individual users

 Skylauch was created to solve this gap with a lightweight, extensible, and accessible approach.
+The project was developed to address widely observed inefficiencies in student pilot training workflows and to provide a scalable, accessible alternative for the aviation training community.

 ### Key Contributions & Innovations

-SkyLaunch introduces several original technical and architectural contributions, including:
+SkyLaunch introduces several original technical and architectural contributions developed specifically for general aviation training workflows, including:

 ⚙️ [Adaptive Scheduling] – Weather-aware scheduling, intelligent prioritization, and prerequisite tracking